Grants Writer/Researcher

 -

-Using online research tools, researches potential private and public funding opportunities based on the revenue requirements of the organization.
+Using online tools, researches potential private and public funding opportunities based on the revenue requirements of the organization.

 -